Get exclusive money-saving offers and guides

-We get it - pet insurance isn't cheap.
+We get it – pet insurance isn't cheap.
 Why pay $50 to $100 a month for something you’re not even sure you’ll use?
-It’s a fair question, but also one that ignores the unpredictability of life - and our furry friends!
-That $50 soon becomes worth it when you consider that a trip to the vet could cost you $13,000 - or the life of your best mate.
+It’s a fair question, but also one that ignores the unpredictability of life – and of our furry friends.
+That $50 soon becomes worth it when you consider that a trip to the vet could cost you $13,000 – or the life of your best mate.

 Worth it | Probably not worth it |